kgrossnickle/eth-box/README.md

 # Xbox Ethereum Miner
 ![Miner Screenshot](img/miner-screenshot.png?raw=true "Miner Screenshot") Screenshot from ethpool for a share from the xbox miner
+## STATUS
+Unfortunately, discovered that this miner cant work full capcatiy without Xbox ID release since UWP games only get 1/4 of GPU.
+Miner should work very well AS IS with Xbox ID or any "Full Release" that can fully use GPU
 ## Current State
 ~3 MH/s on Xbox Series S. Feasible to get 5 MH/s with minor changes to current code.
 With major changes to HLSL code, 15-20MHS *should* be possible, but needs a Shader code wizard.
 Currently Unknown MH/s On Series X / Xbox One